 Project e.Ko Hub – sustainable coworking in Thailand

-We at KoHub on the island of Koh Lanta, Thailand have always been a sustainable and eco-friendly coworking space.
-Already using its own organic farming to produce food for its kitchens, the vision is to be totally off-grid by 2020.
+We at KoHub on the island of Koh Lanta, Thailand, have always been a sustainable and eco-friendly coworking space.
+Already using the Hub’s own organic farming to produce food for the kitchens, the vision is to be entirely off-grid by 2020.

 The Tropical Garden

 Our biggest project this year is the new garden.
 It also serves as a central piece in our sustainability strategy.
 We’ve landscaped the garden with the aim of making it both functional and recreational.

 As you know, it’s important for your mental wellbeing to take a step away from the screen and let your brain rest, without thinking about your to-do list, or your client.

 We want to give all our member an easy way of taking a 5-minute break.
 The garden has a nice path with several nooks and corners, that gives you the headspace needed for a productive, healthy day.

 In the back of the garden, is our new compost.
 It’s an aerobic ringed compost setup, which means that it’s low maintenance.
 We simply add another layer to a holed container and wait.
 No turning, hassle.

 We use almost all of our food waste from the kitchen and leaves from the garden as well as local animal manure.
 The fresh organic fertilizer from the compost is used in our garden, hence making the most of our resources and closing the waste loop.
 This also means we send less waste to landfill, and save CO2 on transportation.
 In the long run, we hope to inspire more local communities on Koh Lanta to use compost, instead of burning, as a way of getting rid of leaves and non-meat leftovers.